ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

          - name: Leaving a mark
            command: "touch /tmp/ansible_was_here"

-You would run this like so:
+You can run this command as follows:

 .. code-block:: bash